I believe in living life as holistically as possible. The different parts of our experiences meld into one amazing whole.

 The ancient concept of chakras has been steadily becoming more popular in the Western world.
 Over the course of our lives, these important energy systems become blocked.
 We can each clear our own chakras in practical, inexpensive ways, but we first need to understand what they are and how they work.

 What Are Chakras?

-When hurtful events take place in our lives, these centers become blocked and cause symptoms which manifest into illness.
-Usually, these signs are psychological, but if they’re bad enough, they can evolve into physical symptoms like lung, throat and stomach problems.
+When hurtful events take place in our lives, these centers become blocked and cause symptoms that manifest into illness.
+Usually, these signs are psychological, but if they’re bad enough, they can evolve into physical symptoms like lung, throat, and stomach problems.

 In the real-life application of this theory, the same thing happens to each and every one of us.
 Babies are usually born with completely clear chakras, but as they live their lives, they naturally pick up emotional baggage, which is retained in the corresponding chakras.

 Although there are professionals available to help us with these problems, we can each deal with them in our own, unique ways.

 There are seven main chakras that run along the length of our spine.
 Because I’m a ground-up kind of girl, I will start with the first one at the base of the spine and work up to the crown of the head.

 The first one is the root chakra, located at the base of our spine.
 That one deals with survival and is represented by the color red.
 It’s also the chakra that opens when we are feeling particularly grounded.

 When the chakra is blocked, we tend to feel very anxious, foggy brained and suffer from eating disorders, like anorexia.
 Physical problems can involve large intestinal issues, low immunity, as well as foot and leg problems.